LinUwUxCat/brainfuck-3ds/README.md

 # brainfuck-3ds
-A brainfuck writer and interpreter for Nintendo 3DS
+A brainfuck writer and interpreter for Nintendo 3DS\
+and yes i actually wrote all these comments myself